saleor/saleor-dashboard/.changeset/funny-moles-design.md

 "saleor-dashboard": minor
 ---

-Cypress tests are not longer possible to be executed
+Cypress tests are no longer possible to be executed